jpdigitalman/Madueke_SimMotion/README.md

 - **Sample Web Application**: Experience our motion simulation firsthand with our free source code for the firmware, which includes a sample web application.
 Test all motor movements effortlessly and explore the capabilities of Madueke_Sim (6DOF).

-- **Advanced Firmware**: For enthusiasts seeking even more features, our advanced firmware, available upon request, supports popular motion simulation platforms like Simtools and FlyTP Mover.
+- **Advanced Firmware**: For enthusiasts seeking even more features, our advanced firmware, available upon request, supports popular motion simulation platforms like Simtools.
 Additionally, it includes built-in support for a range of games, from F1-2022 to Roller-Coaster Games, elevating your simulation experience to new heights.